Kuldeep037/my_portfolio/README.md

 ### Customization

-- Replace placeholder text in HTML files with your personal information
+- Replace the profile image in the `assets` folder with a professional photo
-- Update the profile image in the `assets` folder with your own
+- Add more detailed robotics projects to `projects.html` with actual project images
-- Modify the projects in `projects.html` to showcase your work
+- Update social media links with my actual profiles
-- Update skills and experience in `resume.html`
+- Integrate a functional contact form

 ## Deployment